Hughenden Manor: a Victorian home with a secret

 Talks & Tours

-You can also join a free 40 minute guided tour of the Manor, daily at 10.40am.
-This is a great introduction to Hughenden, led by our volunteer guides, where you’ll hear more about the principle rooms of the Manor.
+There's also a free 40 minute guided tour of the Manor, daily at 10.40am which gives you an introduction to Hughenden, led by our volunteer guides.
 No booking required, just pick up a ticket at the visitor welcome kiosk when you arrive.